GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/global-fields/en.md

 These are some examples:

-- Those fields from the **HTTP Request Fields** module, which connect to external API endpoints and retrieve data from them:
+- Those fields from the **Send HTTP Request Fields** module, which connect to external API endpoints and retrieve data from them:
   - `_request`
   - `_requestJSONObjectItem`
   - `_requestJSONObjectCollection`